pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result 4_4

 ### User Story 4_5
-- User Story 4.5: As a regular user/admin user I can login to my account by providing my username and password and clicking Login and I will be be navigated to the my memories page.
+- User Story 4.5: As a regular user/admin user I can log in to my account by providing my username and password and clicking Login and I will be navigated to the my memories page.
 A username and password must be provided.
 If the username and/or password entered is incorrectly a relevant message will be displayed
 ### Test case steps 4_5
 1.